hansroh/skitai/README.rst

     # can build other module's method url
     return was.ab ("index", 1, 2)

-In this case, app and sub-app's event calls are nested executed in this order.
+In this case, app and sub-app's method decorators are nested executed in this order.

 .. code:: python